 What is clear is that opinions have been wide-ranging in the immediate aftermath.
 Both here in Israel, and across the world, many doubt Trump’s sincerity that recognising Jerusalem as the capital will further the peace process.
 To them, it is almost like arguing that pouring petrol on a smouldering fire will put it out.
 On the other hand, many have pointed to the fact that every country has a right to determine its own capital city, and that Trump is only expressing this reality.

-Whatever your view, Trump’s actions have changed the calculus of the negotiations.
+Whatever your view, Trump’s actions have altered the dynamic of the negotiations.
 The two-state solution increasingly seems untenable.
 Perhaps it’s time for a new approach but it’s hard to say exactly what that might be.
-The vacuum that the US risks leaving behind it with this announcement needs to be filled – and filled quickly – by a competent mediator who can offer calm.
+The vacuum that the US risks leaving behind it with this announcement needs to be filled - and filled quickly - by a competent mediator who can offer calm.
 Are there international actors who will vie for this role?
 Might joint efforts by the Arab League and the EU be a possibility?